rust-unofficial/patterns/intro.md

 ## Design patterns in Rust

-Rust is not object-oriented, and the combination of all its characteristics, such as functional elements, a strong type system and the borrow checker, makes it unique.
+Rust is not object-oriented, and the combination of all its characteristics, such as functional elements, a strong type system, and the borrow checker, makes it unique.
 Because of this, rust design patterns vary with respect to other traditional object-oriented programming languages.